Understanding How a Network Can Create Shared Value for All

 Why ERP and Hub and Spoke Models Fall Short

-One Network’s platform connects all trading partners to an AI powered network, helping you collaborate, optimize, and execute together to serve your end customers.
-Not only do these networks help support growth and better manage capacity, it also allows all parties to concentrate on what’s most important—serving its customers.
+One Network’s NEO Platform connects all trading partners to the AI powered network, helping you collaborate, optimize, and execute together to serve your end customers.
+Not only does this network help support growth and better manage capacity, it also allows all parties to concentrate on what’s most important—serving its customers.
 Supply chain leaders focused on manufacturing operations strategy can use this research to extend capacity planning to the full network.

 Video: Ranjit Notani Discusses Networks

 Ranjit Notani, Chief Technology Officer of One Network Enterprises, explains the nature of networks and the benefits companies can gain from joining a multiparty network.